caritos/caritos.github.io/_posts/2024-08-02-postgres-complexity.md

 state: new-york
 tags: [simple, postgres, sqlite]
 ---
-I was grappling with the complexity of database migration and the challenge of maintaining data consistency between the public version and my local system.
-Whenever I changed the schema of some models, I struggled to transfer those changes from my local development environment to the public server hosted on Digital Ocean.
+I recently faced challenges with database migration and maintaining data consistency between the public version and my local system.
+Every time I changed the schema of some models, I found it difficult to transfer those changes from my local development environment to the public server hosted on DigitalOcean.

-Recently, I watched a [YouTube interview with DHH on SQLite](https://www.youtube.com/watch?v=0rlATWBNvMw) and it resonated with me.
-It made sense to switch from Postgres to SQLite to simplify the issue of database migrations.
-With SQLite, the database is just a file, so I would only need to manage one copy at a time.
-Today, I'll be dedicating my time to migrating my tennis app from Postgres to SQLite.
+While searching for solutions, I stumbled upon a [YouTube interview with DHH on SQLite](https://www.youtube.com/watch?v=0rlATWBNvMw).
+The interview made a compelling case for switching from Postgres to SQLite, which seemed to be a good fit for my current needs.
+With SQLite, the database is simply a file, so I only need to manage one copy at a time, simplifying the migration process significantly.

+Inspired by this, I’ve decided to spend today migrating my tennis app from Postgres to SQLite.
+This switch will help me delay confronting the complexity of database migrations and focus more on development.

+Stay tuned for updates on how this transition goes and any lessons learned along the way!